nosportugal/faast-foundations/assignments/assignment_4/README.md

 ## 1- Design Patterns

 1. Copy the JSON data from the `assignment_4` folder to the `life_expectancy/data` folder.
-2. Refactor your code so that is can accept and clean data in other formats if necessary.
+2. Refactor your code so that it can accept and clean data in other formats if necessary.
 You can use the [Strategy pattern](https://refactoring.guru/design-patterns/strategy) for this, but you can also use a different one if you prefer.
 3. Create the new tests for your solution.
 Don't forget to run an end-to-end test for the pipeline using JSON data.
 4. Ensure you still have complete test coverage and a high `pylint` score.